s-nt-s/age-db/CLAVES.md

 * Subinspector/a de telecomunicaciones b
 * Subinspector/a laboral
 * Subinspector/a laboral N23
+* Subinspector/a laboral coordinador
+* Subinspector/a laboral de ess - coordinador
 * Subjefe/a de sección
 * Subjefe/a de sección N18
 * Subjefe/a de sección N20